pnguyen213/weather-forecast/README.md

 This codebase may complicate some aspects more than what is required to showcase different techniques and patterns that can be applied on a bigger-scale system.

+*** IMPORTANT ***

+- Because of CORS issues, I cannot use the suggest Public API in the PDF file, and have to search another Public API to use.
+- Because of limits of the free token (my account is a trial account), the API may limit the number of forecast days to only 3, even if I sent parameter 5 or higher to the server.
+That's why you only see 3 forecasts, but in fact I sent parameter 5 to the server.

 1. FEATURES